lexibank/bantubvd/README.md

-# Bantu Basic Vocabulary Database
+# CLDF dataset derived from Greenhill and Gray’s "Bantu Basic Vocabulary Database" from 2015

 Cite the source dataset as